reuben-thomas/tp/docs/DeveloperGuide.md

 * 1a.
 DeskFlow detects error in given format.

     * 1a1.
-DeskFlow shows an invalid credential's error.
+DeskFlow shows an invalid credentials error.

       Use case resumes at step 1.